MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Parameters

 *`_Newsize`*\
-The new size of the deque.
+The new size of the `deque`.

 *`val`*\
-The value of the new elements to be added to the deque if the new size is larger that the original size.
+The value of the new elements to be added to the `deque` if the new size is larger that the original size.
 If the value is omitted, the new elements are assigned the default value for the class.

 ### Remarks

-If the deque's size is less than the requested size, *`_Newsize`*, elements are added to the deque until it reaches the requested size.
+If the `deque`'s size is less than the requested size, *`_Newsize`*, elements are added to the `deque` until it reaches the requested size.

-If the deque's size is larger than the requested size, the elements closest to the end of the deque are deleted until the deque reaches the size *`_Newsize`*.
+If the `deque`'s size is larger than the requested size, the elements closest to the end of the `deque` are deleted until the `deque` reaches the size *`_Newsize`*.

-If the present size of the deque is the same as the requested size, no action is taken.
+If the present size of the `deque` is the same as the requested size, no action is taken.

-[`size`](#size) reflects the current size of the deque.
+[`size`](#size) reflects the current size of the `deque`.

 ### Example